Gender Pay Gap Report 2019

 Gender Representation Explained

-We have a very small representation of women in our studio and we recognise that lack of female leadership in games is an industry-wide issue.
+We have a very small representation of women in our studio and we recognise that lack of women in games is an industry-wide issue.

 2. PAY QUARTILES